Kitware/CMake/Help/command/find_package.rst

    This can be skipped if ``NO_PACKAGE_ROOT_PATH`` is passed or by setting the :variable:`CMAKE_FIND_USE_PACKAGE_ROOT_PATH` to ``FALSE``.

-2. Search paths specified in cmake-specific cache variables.
+2. Search paths specified in CMake-specific cache variables.
 These are intended to be used on the command line with a :option:`-DVAR=VALUE <cmake -D>`.
    The values are interpreted as :ref:`semicolon-separated lists <CMake Language Lists>`.
    This can be skipped if ``NO_CMAKE_PATH`` is passed or by setting the